 In 1979, John Deverson, Paul Scholtens and Paul Bombardier established Deverson Scholtens Bombardier Landscape Architects which later became known as dsb Landscape Architects.
-Now retired as Director, Paul Bombardier maintains an active role in the dsb Team as Design Director.

 With current directors Michael Reeves, Adam Barker and David Pearce, the dsb Team continue this extensive range of expertise and experience leading and working as a part of a design team from initial planning through to project completion.